torimcd/torimcd.github.io/_pages/publications.md

 Other Writing
 =============

-Winter Stormchasing in the Northeastern US - UW Atmospheric Sciences' Annual Newsletter, 2020 (to be published soon!)
+Winter Stormchasing in the Northeastern US - UW Atmospheric Sciences' Annual Newsletter, 2020 (coming soon!)